-Our experienced criminal lawyers will advise you of your prospects of successfully defending any charge brought against you and fight to have you found not guilty of the offence.
+Our Principal, Adam Ly will advise you of your prospects of successfully defending any charge brought against you and fight to have you found not guilty of the offence.

 The offence of Murder carries a maximum penalty of life imprisonment in the Supreme Court.
 Murder is an extremely serious offence.
-We advise that you contact one of our solicitors immediately if you are charged with this offence.
+We advise that you contact Mr. Ly immediately if you are charged with this offence.